longhorn/website/content/docs/0.8.1/references/settings.md

 Please set to **no more than a quarter** of what the node's available CPU resources, since the option would be applied to the two instance managers on the node (engine and replica), and the future upgraded instance managers (another two for engine and replica).

 #### Default Longhorn Static StorageClass Name
->Example: `longhorn-static`
+> Default: `longhorn-static`

 The `storageClassName` is for persistent volumes (PVs) and persistent volume claims (PVCs) when creating PV/PVC for an existing Longhorn volume.

-Notice that it's unnecessary for users to create the related StorageClass object in Kubernetes since the StorageClass would only be used as matching labels for PVC bounding purpose.
-By default 'longhorn-static'.
+It is possible to use a Longhorn StorageClass to bind a workload to a PV without creating a StorageClass object in Kubernetes.
+For more information, see [this section.](../../volumes-and-nodes/create-volumes/#binding-workloads-to-pvs-without-a-kubernetes-storageclass)

 #### Kubernetes Taint Toleration
 > Example: `nodetype=storage:NoSchedule`

 By setting tolerations for Longhorn then adding taints for the nodes, the nodes with large storage can be dedicated to Longhorn only (to store replica data) and reject other general workloads.

 Before modifying toleration setting, all Longhorn volumes should be detached then Longhorn components will be restarted to apply new tolerations.
-And toleration update will take a while.
+And toleration updates will take a while.
 Users cannot operate Longhorn system during update.
-Hence it's recommended to set toleration during Longhorn deployment.
+Hence it's recommended to set tolerations during Longhorn deployment.

 Multiple tolerations can be set here, and these tolerations are separated by semicolon.
 For example, `key1=value1:NoSchedule; key2:NoExecute`